You probably learned all five of those things separately.

 Most remarkably, it does all of this using only one tool: non-Euclidean geometry and trigonometry.

 Applying the ideas of special relativity is more interesting than deriving them.
-The goal is to get to some applications as soon as possible, but first we need to mention a couple of fundamental principles.
+The goal is to get to some applications as soon as possible, but first let’s briefly mention a couple of fundamental principles.

 If you are interested in a more deductive approach, see reference 1 and reference 2.

-Here is Big Idea #1(a): Galileo’s principle of relativity: The laws of physics are invariant with respect to motion.
-That is, if you shut yourself up in a room in a ship, you cannot tell the difference between a stationary ship and a ship that is undergoing uniform straight-line motion ... assuming you are truly isolated from any outside influences.
-For a fuller statement of this principle, see section 4.1.
+This is Galileo’s principle of relativity.
+It says that if you shut yourself up in a room in a ship, you cannot tell the difference between a stationary ship and a ship that is undergoing uniform straight-line motion ... assuming you are truly isolated from any outside influences.
+For a fuller statement of this principle, see section 6.1.

 This is important, because most people – even professional physicists – have a hard time visualizing rotations in three dimensions, let alone four.

-People like to say that time is the fourth dimension, but that’s only true for position vectors.
-Whereas the fourth component of the position vector is called the time, the fourth component of the momentum vector is called the energy.
+People like to say that time is the fourth dimension, but that’s misleading for multiple reasons.
+For one thing, it’s inconsistent with the idea of two-dimensional spacetime, e.g. the tx plane, as discussed in the previous paragraph.
+Perhaps more importantly, it doesn’t make sense for anything except position vectors.
+Whereas the “extra” component of the position vector is called the time, the “extra” component of the momentum vector is called the energy.
 We can summarize this as follows:

 In the previous equation, we have chosen to measure things in units such that the speed of light comes out to be c=1.
 More generally, we can stick in the factors of c explicitly: